Abhiram086/sono-demo/README.md

     Automatically uploads metadata via Python

-To request access to the private full project or to learn more, please contact the author below.
+To request access to the private full project or to learn more, please contact the author.
 📄 Metadata Uploader (Preview)

 The backend for this project includes a Python script that:

     Extracts metadata from .mp3 files

-    Automatically uploads data to Firestore
+    Automatically uploads song info to Firestore

-    Supports GitHub-hosted MP3s
+    Supports GitHub-hosted MP3s for cloud streaming

-📎 View Python script:
-upload_metadata.py → GitHub
+📎 View Python Script on GitHub: upload_metadata.py → GitHub
 👨‍💻 Author

 Abhiram S
 GitHub: @Abhiram086

     📢 This is a demo repository for display purposes only.
 The full app and source code are kept private for development and deployment.